docopt/docopts/README.md

 done
 ```

-Using the Bash 4.x associative array with `-A`:
+The next example shows how using the Bash 4.x associative array with `-A`:

 ```bash
 help="